5 top tips to keep in mind when changing your career

-Making a major change in your career can be quite daunting at first, particularly if it's something you've been looking to do for a while.
-With the current climate, some careers in industries such as events and hospitality are at a threat and it might be time to start considering changing your career path.
+Changing your career, or even making any change, can be quite daunting at first, particularly if it's something you've been looking to do for a while.
+With the current climate, some careers in industries such as events and hospitality are under threat and it might be time to start considering changing your career path.

-Rebecca from SimkissGuy Recruitment has 5 top tips that you should keep in mind when you are making a career change.
+Rebecca from SimkissGuy Recruitment has five top tips that you should keep in mind when you are making a career change.

-Qualifications are important and professional qualifications, in particular, will help you stand out from other applicants.
+Professional qualifications are important and will help you stand out from other applicants.
 If there are any qualifications that relate to your new career, it's important to look into taking these.

 Sometimes if you have dipped into different job roles and then want to pursue a career within one of these such as finance or HR, knowledge is essential and these qualifications will back that up when making the next step in those types of careers.